NEOLPAR/PHP-Symfony/rest/README.md

 rm -fr app/logs/*
 ```

-2) Search the web server user on /etc/apache2/httpd.conf with the 'User' variable.
+2) Search the web server user on `/etc/apache2/httpd.conf` with the `User` directive.

 3) Change permissions of the directories with those commands: